 - Stitch all the way around your Appliqué shape.
 The edges of the Appliqué will fray as the project is used and especially if it is laundered.

 - For the opposite effect of raw-edge Appliqué, you can create seamed shapes with finished edges.
 You create a finished edge on your Appliqué shapes by sewing two pieces right sides together, then turning them Right side out.
 The same way you Finish edges in other sewing projects.

 - Start by cutting two mirror images of the same shape.

 - Place the two pieces right sides together.
 Pin in place.

-- Stitch all around the out edge, using a ¼” seam allowance.
+- Stitch all around the outer edge, using a ¼” Seam allowance.

 - Press flat.